vinhaisanalyst/demand-segmentation-dashboard/README.md

 # Product Demand Segmentation & Time-Window Merchandising (Grocery eCommerce)

 ## Project Background
 **Instacart** is an online grocery marketplace where repeat behavior and timing drive revenue.
-Stakeholders lacked clarity on when customers order and which items to market.
-This project segmented customers by purchase cadence, identified peak ordering windows, and uncovered reliable product complements to guide merchandising and messaging.
-Scope: BigQuery + Tableau on ~3.3M orders (day/hour × product × segment) with market-basket analysis.
+Stakeholders lacked clarity on **when** customers order and which items to market.
+This project **segmented customers** by purchase cadence, identified **peak ordering windows**, and uncovered reliable **product complements** to guide merchandising and messaging.
+Scope: BigQuery + Tableau on **~3.3M orders** (day/hour × product × segment) with market-basket analysis.

 [links to the technical parts, including ERD - intent to separate it from the main ReadMe]

-The interactive dashboard can be seen here..
+The interactive dashboard can be seen [here]

 ## Executive Summary
 We aim to grow weekly orders **without discounts** by showing the right products to the right customers at the right time.
 Using **SQL (BigQuery)** and **Tableau Public**, I built an interactive dashboard (orders by **segment, hour, day, product, and KPIs**) and quantified **peak windows**.
 42% of orders come from **Bi-weekly shoppers**, with most activity **8am–6pm** on **Sun/Mon/Tue**, concentrated in **Produce**.

-[dashboard]

-The interactive dashboard can be seen here.

 ## Business Problem
 Grocery demand is routine-driven and time-sensitive.
 Treating every shopper and hour the same leaves revenue on the table.
 This work pinpoints when orders cluster, what products dominate, and who (by frequency segment) is most responsive—so marketing and operations can act where it matters most.